mrrooster/gofish/gofish_fuse3/README.md

 Currently files are written to google once they are closed.
 Permissions and uid/gids are also written if set.
 Deleting remote files caused them to be 'trashed'.

-### Issues

-Because of the way gofish refreshes directory info new files may dissapear from directory listings if they're still uploading over a refresh.
-They'll come back eventually.

 ### Temporary files

 By default files are staged locally in the default system temp folder, this can be overridden with the -t option (eg if you have /tmp memory backed and are uploading large files).
 The -t option persists.